Concordium/concordium.github.io/source/shared/net/concepts/concepts-backup.rst

 ..
 Warning:
    Concordium strongly urges you to backup your account keys using the export function in the wallet whenever a new account has been created.
 The wallet backup as well as the export password must be stored securely.
 You cannot recover your accounts without a wallet backup and its passcode.

-Even if you have access to the wallet, the keys to the accounts on the wallet may be missing, in which case you don’t have access to the CCDs.
+Even if you have access to the wallet and can see the accounts after a phone restoration operation or similar action, the keys to the accounts on the wallet may be missing, in which case you don’t have access to the CCDs.
 The following describes how you can check if you have the necessary keys and access to your accounts.

 How to check that you have your account keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^